mavlink/rfcs/text/0020-dispersion-payload.md

 ### Questions

-1. This is a combined protocol for spraying and spreading since there are many common elements.
-Should this be split up?
+1. ~~This is a combined protocol for spraying and spreading since there are many common elements.
+Should this be split up?~~
-1. For any kind of effective reporting, not only do the messages needs to be defined but there should also be a degree of standardization on how that information gets logged so utilities can interact with it.
-Making logging suggestions seemed out of scope here but is there anything I should add to nudge people in the right direction?
+1. ~~For any kind of effective reporting, not only do the messages needs to be defined but there should also be a degree of standardization on how that information gets logged so utilities can interact with it.
+Making logging suggestions seemed out of scope here but is there anything I should add to nudge people in the right direction?~~
-1. Is a dispersion manager needed?
+1. ~~Is a dispersion manager needed?
 I genuinely believe the source should not matter.
 Anything should be able to send a request and it get processed in the order it is received.
 The only time any prioritization should occur is manual triggers vs automated.
 No this could be handled through a manager but it is pretty easy implement with just the deivce using the MANUAL vs AUTO request type.
 I also expect there to be multiple possible viable sources for manual on/off live at any given moment.
 All should be immediately respected.
-I feel like the overhead with a manager only allowign two control sources could make this over complicated.
+I feel like the overhead with a manager only allowign two control sources could make this over complicated.~~
 1. Am I missing any critical workflows or test cases?
 Ie Debug level motor controller and motor information (deemed out of scope, should be a separate protocol for general motor controller and motor information)
+1. should we encourage using something like the parameter protocol rather than a command message for configuration?

+### Tentative Decisions

+1. the combined protocol makes sense with the addition of an enum indicating type in the relevant messages
+1. dispersion payloads will be implemented as standalone MAVLink devices
+1. a logging infrastructure is proposed
+1. a dispersion manager will not be used
+1. eliminate request message in favor of mav command infrastructure

 ## Alternatives